All Episodes

 But I didn't really run over a child.

-Shut up, it's my time, it's my time, and then just say a bunch more bullshit.
+And then just say a bunch more bullshit.

 I can't put up with that for another minute.

-Oh my god, I loved it.
+Oh my God, I loved it.

 I loved it.